CEO of MTY Food Group Discusses Future of Franchisees in Papa Murphy’s Podcast

 What is your vision for MTY Food Group going forward?

 Lefebvre: The vision is always to keep expanding, be relevant for our customers, and continue to grow the business.
-We’ve grown to 7,000 locations.
+We’ve grown tremendously.
 There’s no stopping us.

 I look at how deep this market is, specifically in the US, and there is still tremendous room for us to grow.